By: Marilyn L. Davis

 Success is in the Eye of the Beholder

 What I learned that day was that his business started in that unpretentious house because that was what he could afford, given his student loans.
-Over the years, he realized that counseling individuals of modest means brought him more emotional satisfaction and that to continue his practice; he would stay in a location that allowed him the discretion to charge less for his services.
+Over the years, he realized that counseling individuals of modest means brought him emotional satisfaction.
+He knew that many of his clients didn’t have transportation, so he chose to stay in the same location.
+This decision allowed him the discretion to charge less for his services.

-He pointed out that he paid attention to comfort, both physical and emotional; creating a warm, inviting atmosphere in his waiting room to relieve some of the stresses of divorce, addiction, or abuse.
+He pointed out that he paid attention to comfort, both physical and emotional.
+He created a warm, inviting atmosphere in his waiting room to relieve some of the stresses of divorce, addiction, or abuse.
 His small koi pool entertained children and calmed adults.
 Since it was a house, he remodeled the kitchen to let his clients make tea or coffee before their session or enjoy the homemade baked goods from a local bakery.

-He hired staff that were attentive to the clients and who understood customer service; being helpful with forms, courteous and unhurried.
+He hired staff that were attentive to the clients and who understood customer service.
+He factor that being helpful with forms, courteous, and unhurried were something that his clients needed.

 His policy on scheduling was to give each client, one hour of talking and counseling, but leave 20 minutes on his appointment book at the receptionist’s desk until he saw the next client.
 If someone needed more of his time, he could give it without looking at the clock and know that his next appointment was predictably in the waiting room or the kitchen.
 If their session only took the hour, the twenty minutes gave his staff time to help that one person with billing or scheduling their next appointment in an unhurried manner without a lot of people overhearing their conversations.